galaxyproject/iwc/workflows/epigenetics/hic-hicup-cooler/README.md

 - restriction enzyme: Restriction enzyme used e.g. A^GATCT,BglII.
 The '^' is used to express where the enzyme cuts.
 - No fill-in: If you used a biotin fill-in protocol, put this to false, else, put it to true.
 - minimum MAPQ: Filtering to apply to pairs you want to keep in your matrix, set it to 0 to not apply filtering (HiCUP already filter for uniquely mapped or MAPQ30).
-- Bin size in bp: Used to generate your first matrix but you will be able to rerun the subworkflow `HiC_tabixToCool_cooler` to get other resolutions.
+- Bin size in bp: Used to generate your first matrix but you will be able to rerun the subworkflow `hic_tabix_to_cool_cooler` to get other resolutions.
 - Interactions to consider to calculate weights in normalization step: this is a parameter for the last correction step (ICE).

 For the region capture workflow: